HOME

 Smaller housing developments sited in or adjacent to towns would include many of the same construction design features as the larger housing estates.
 Generally, these infill type development would be able to connect to existing sanitary and water system and also would be able to avail of existing public recreational facilities.

 Rural development would focus on improving the quality of life in villages and sparsely populated remote areas.
 Over the last hundred years most rural villages have lost population and as a result the number of village homes have declined accordingly.
 On the positive side, many of these same villages have had clean water distribution systems installed over the past thirty plus years.
 The same goes for broadband access.
 Consequently, many of these villages are prime locations for siting affordable single family homes, an ideal option for remote workers.
-Regional governments would incentivize prospective homeowners and owners of suitable building plots to participate in village revitalizing programs.
+Regional governments would incentivize prospective homeowners and owners of suitable building plots to participate in village revitalization programs.

 In rural areas, community centers are essential amenities for rural populations to socialize, plan and engage in various recreational and civic activities, access social services and other government services.
 Community centers would also improve the quality of life, facilitate community cohesion and engender a culture of volunteerism.